BehnooshNasri/project_three/README.md

 #### Analysis of the Data by Jurisdiction

-The jurisdiction visualization gives us more details to each available jurisdictions cases.
+The jurisdiction visualization gives us more details to each available jurisdiction's cases.
 In almosy all jurisdictions, the number if general civil cases are higher than family civil cases.
 The only exception is Nunavut which has a higher rate of family civil cases than general civil cases.
 The margin of difference between the two case types are varied in each jurisdiction.

 Visualization of Ontario, Nunavut and Canada are shown below: